 Strategies for using Ubuntu

-After you've got over the initial shock following install day, your Ubuntu experience will follow the normal pattern for any new computer: three to six months of confusion, learning, and finally acceptance of your new system.
-This section provides some tips about how to get the most out of the period.
+After you've gotten over the initial shock following install day, your Ubuntu experience will follow the normal pattern for any new computer: three to six months of confusion, learning, and finally acceptance of your new system.
+This section provides some tips about how to get the most out of this period.